ocaml/platform-blog/opam-2-2-0-beta2.md

 * Add a new `sys-ocaml-system` variable
-* Hijack the `"%{?val_if_true:val_if_false:}%"` syntax to support extending the variables of packages with + in their name
+* Hijack the `"%{?val_if_true:val_if_false:}%"` syntax to support extending the variables of packages with + in their name (`conf-c++` and `conf-g++` already exist)
-* Add winsymlinks:native to the CYGWIN environment variable when installing a package on Windows
+* Add `winsymlinks:native` to the CYGWIN environment variable when installing a package on Windows.
+In particular, this provides a workaround when extracting ocamlbuild's sources.
 * Internal Cygwin installation's bin directory is placed as far down PATH as is necessary not to shadow `bash`, `tar`, `sort` or `git`
 * Disable ACL in Cygwin internal install to avoid permission mismatch errors